-Improving Digital Literacy Through Student-Created Content is a project I hope to see come to life in my district soon.
-Everything about the portfolio-based graduate program I’m in is helping me to achieve that dream.
-CLICK is a developing website of student-created technology tips that allows students to learn and practice digital literacy and digital citizenship through the creation and the viewing of the content.
+Improving Digital Literacy Through Student-Created Content is a project that Lamar University’s graduate program in Digital Learning and Leading has enabled me to bring to life.
+CLICK is a developing website of student-created technology tips that allows students to learn and practice digital literacy and digital citizenship through the creation and viewing of the content.

 Join me in addressing digital citizenship and digital literacy in your situation and becoming a digital culture change agent!
 Our students deserve nothing less.